-There was 11 of us in total ranging from part-time to full-time staff.
-Some were with us up to six years having started in Transition year.
+There were 11 of us in total ranging from part-time to full-time staff.
+Some were with us for up to six years having started in Transition year.
 I will never forget the day I had to have those extremely difficult conversations to let them know I couldn’t keep the team.
-Delivering that message was a whole other ball-game, it was a whole other level of sadness.
+Delivering that message was a whole other ball game, it was a whole other level of sadness.
 Knowing I needed to give such difficult news and make such hard decisions due to a situation out of my control was just so devastating to me and the team.

 The decision to close our doors for good is the hardest one I have ever made.
 I needed to make it for the sake of my family and my staff.
 There was so much to consider – the space we had and how we could or could not socially distance going forward, keep our staff and our customers safe, even down to whether we could afford to keep going.
 For us, it wasn’t viable.
 I have so much respect for others finding other ways to keep their business going by serving their customers on the pavements.

 I had to strip it back and think of the whole-heart piece and how I could serve everyone around me as best I could in this awful time.
 Whole-heart doesn’t even feel like the right word because I will never forget those conversations with my staff as long as I live but I felt it was the only way through.